 STOP.
 I know what you’re thinking.

-Before you get too overwhelmed with the idea that you have to write step-by-step Lego style manuals for every activity in the business...let’s see how far we’ve come already.
+Before you get too overwhelmed with having to write step-by-step Lego style manuals for every activity in the business...let’s see how far we’ve come already.

 If you’ve followed the previous steps, you’ve: